Rtapy/Rtapy/README.md

 ## Selected Work

-### AKA Freelancer · Freelance marketplace
+**AKA Freelancer** · Freelance marketplace
-*2026 – present*

-Modular monolith in Django, split into bounded-context apps inside a shared monorepo.

-- JWT + OTP authentication with Redis-backed state, HttpOnly refresh cookies, CSRF protection, and separate staff / marketplace authorization contexts
-- Ownership-scoped profile, portfolio, taxonomy, and media APIs with validation, atomic transactions, and OpenAPI docs
-- Test-driven development with pytest: auth, permissions, transaction rollbacks, API contracts
+Modular Django monolith organized by bounded contexts.
+JWT + OTP auth with Redis, ownership-scoped APIs, and a TDD workflow with pytest.

-### Phoenix Life · Digital health platform
+**Phoenix Life** · Digital health platform
-*2025 – 2026*

-Django REST Framework backend with a separate FastAPI rule engine service.
+Django REST backend with a separate FastAPI rule-engine service and an AI-assisted OCR pipeline for lab reports.
+Cut token consumption by 15%.

-- Refactored an untested legacy FastAPI monolith into a modular, clean-architecture service
-- Ingestion pipelines for Excel, image, and PDF lab reports: AI-assisted OCR (OpenAI Vision API), canonical test mapping, reference-range normalization, duplicate prevention.
-Token consumption reduced by 15%
-- YAML-driven rule engine with recursive AND/OR conditions and calculated indicators; structured validation, logging, Dockerized
-- JWT authentication, role-based permissions, and laboratory-scoped data access

-### Public Libraries Administration · Workforce management
-*2024 – 2025*

-- Django REST workflows for employees, regional units, shifts, leave and mission approvals, attendance, and daily reporting
-- Face-recognition attendance (InsightFace / DeepFace): enrollment, quality-aware multi-frame matching, entry/exit recording.
-Replaced dedicated hardware across 100 branches, cutting rollout cost by ~80%
+**Public Libraries Administration** · Workforce management Attendance and shift management with face recognition, replacing dedicated hardware across 100 branches and cutting rollout cost by ~80%.
-- Personnel-code JWT login with role- and regional-unit-scoped authorization; containerized with Docker and Gunicorn

 ---